All Episodes

 So now it's a big problem, and they're trying to weasel out of it.

-But what if in fact Devin Nunes is right and they're already coordinating with the Democrats?
+But what if, in fact, Devin Nunes is right and they're already coordinating with the Democrats.

-In other words, Robert Muller's locked in.
+In other words, Robert Mueller's locked in.

 The Mueller report speaks for itself.